 (and most other)

-Earth, during the Little Ice Age (LIA).
+of the the Little Ice Age.
 Perhaps

 anthropogenic GHGs will prevent LIA-like conditions from occurring this time.
 Perhaps.